92 A P C Road, Kolkata 700 009, India

 Email: dguha@ieee.org

-He received the BTech, MTech, and PhD degrees from the University of Calcutta in 1986, 1988, and 1994 respectively and had undertaken his post-doctoral research at the Canadian Defense University at Kingston, Ontario.
-He has made original contributions to developing planar antenna technology for the new generation radar, sensor, and communication systems.
-He is a Fellow of IEEE and also a Fellow of all four National Science and Engineering Academies in India.
-He was Abdul Kalam Technology Innovation National Fellow, Govt. of India.
+He received the BTech, MTech, and PhD degrees from the University of Calcutta in 1986, 1988, and 1994 respectively and had undertaken his post-doctoral research at the Royal Military College of Canada (the Canadian Defense University), Kingston, Ontario.
+He has made fundamental contributions to planar antenna techniques for the new generation radar, sensor, and communication systems.

 About 100 journal articles are to his credit, the majority of which appeared in IEEE Transactions and Letters.
 He has contributed a few feature articles to IEEE Magazines projecting deeper scientific insights into some engineering problems of common interests.
 He has authored and co-authored nearly 150 conference papers and 2 reference books on planar antennas.
 Many of his works have been featured in renowned textbooks and handbooks on antenna engineering.